LadyNaggaga/webdemo/Strings.md

 ### String Interpolation
 You've been using  `+` to combine variables and constant strings.
 There's a cleaner way to do this.
 Start with including a `$` before the opening quotes of the string.
-You can place a variable between curly braces `{ variable name}`, and this will tell C# to replace `variable name` with the value of the variable.
+Now, place a variable between curly braces `{ variable name}`, and this will tell C# to replace `variable name` with the value of the variable.
 This is called string interpolation.

 ``` cs --region interpolation --source-file .\myapp\Program.cs --project .\myapp\myapp.csproj
 var name = "Rain";